 Research on the influence of CBD on the mind and body indicates that CBD is anxiolytic by nature and, therefore, is promising to reduce inflammation and blood pressure.
 In addition to this, the same research shows that by stimulating CB1 receptors, CBD can hinder the transmission of pain signals to the brain and relieve pain that is often a consequence of the inflammatory processes in a body.

 Yet another study states that CBD demonstrates anti-inflammatory effects in several inflammatory diseases, particularly arthritis.
-The anti-inflammatory properties of CBD and its ability to increase intracellular calcium levels and reduce the production of rheumatoid arthritis synovial fibroblasts make researchers suggest that CBD might be an effective solution to alleviate arthritis.
+The anti-inflammatory properties of CBD appropriate dosage and its ability to increase intracellular calcium levels and reduce the production of rheumatoid arthritis synovial fibroblasts make researchers suggest that CBD might be an effective solution to alleviate arthritis.

 Research studies available to date already show plenty of therapeutic effects of CBD.
 And its potential of alleviating inflammatory diseases is quite promising.